Suissajacob/Fern_vascular_evolution/data/README.md

 The excel spreadsheet contains three tabs:

+# Tab 1:
-Tab 1: Taxonomic informatin for each species, categorically coded vascular architecture, leaf area (mm2), rhizome diamter (mm), pith presence or absence, and the source for each categorically coded variable.
+This tab Taxonomic informatin for each species, categorically coded vascular architecture, leaf area (mm2), rhizome diamter (mm), pith presence or absence, and the source for each categorically coded variable.

+# Tab 2:
+This tab contains the information derived from the quantitative image analysis for over 250 species.
+Each variable is defined in Table S2 of the main text doi:

+# Tab 3:
+This tab contains information on the coordinates, mean annual precipitation, and the level of sectoriality for each species vascular architecture (derived from the data in Tab 2).
+Geographic and climatic data were derived from Suissa _et al., _2021 J. Biogr Doi:_https://doi.org/10.1111/jbi.14076